LGBTQ rights in Canada: LGBTQ influence in national politics

-In the House of Commons, four parties support LGBT rights with varying degrees.
+In the House of Commons, four parties support LGBTQ rights with varying degrees.
 The New Democratic Party, Green Party, Bloc Québécois, and Liberal Party of Canada are the most vocal supporters of these rights.
-At its founding, the Conservative Party of Canada was largely opposed to LGBT rights, although some members, typically former members of the Progressive Conservative Party, have supported LGBT rights, including same-sex marriage.
-Former members of the Canadian Alliance (CA) have generally opposed expanded LGBT rights, and a former CA MP was rebuked for calls to re-criminalize homosexuality.
+At its founding, the Conservative Party of Canada was largely opposed to LGBTQ rights, although some members, typically former members of the Progressive Conservative Party, have supported LGBTQ rights, including same-sex marriage.
+Former members of the Canadian Alliance (CA) have generally opposed expanded LGBTQ rights, and a former CA MP was rebuked for calls to re-criminalize homosexuality.

-Since 2006, the Conservative Party has become a stronger advocate for LGBT rights in Canada and abroad.
+Since 2006, the Conservative Party has become a stronger advocate for LGBTQ rights in Canada and abroad.
 In May 2016, Conservative Party delegates voted in favour of removing the definition of marriage as a union between one man and one woman from the party's official policy document, effectively changing the party's official position on same-sex marriage from opposed to neutral.